-All complaints were resolved at the frontline resolution stage.
-Most complaints (14) were resolved on either the day of receipt or the day after and all complaints were resolved within 20 working days.
+Most complaints were resolved at the frontline resolution stage.
+With the majority resolved either on the day of receipt or the day after.
+Six complaints were escalated to the investigation stage after frontline resolution had been attempted and one complaint was escalated directly to the investigation stage.